azazellochg/Relion/README.md

 * extract class images of the previous selection
 * run the script on both files
 * run _Particle sorting_ in Relion using these two input files

+---
+#####star_fix_origins.sh

+This script will parse an input particle star file and will create corrected coordinate star files for the particle re-extraction in Relion as well as micrograph star file.
+This can be useful e.g. after 3D refinement to decrease interpolation.
+It is recommended to start the script in Relion project folder so it can locate the micrographs correctly!